gabrielcossette/ITStrategy/presentations/en/strategies.md

 - Automated enrolment and dilivery of services
 - Self service - GC Portal of other platforms
   - Single sign-on (Sign-in Canada)
-  - Tell us once
+  - Tell us once (Digital eXchange Platform)
 - Service/call centers and outreach programs

 --

 ### Private sector

-- Can enable GC services for their clients on their platform
+- Can give access to GC services for their clients on their platforms

 --

 ### ESDC IITB

-- Modern high performing organization
+- Modern high performing digital organization
-- Work in the open
+- Work in the open - collaboration
 - Use open standards and open source software
-- API
+- Services are APIs first - we use our APIs
+- Agile, DevOps project management
+- Frequent deloyment to production
+- Fast recovery from incidents
+- Continuous improvement and learning

 ---

 ## Vision 2025

+We're doing it !

 ---

-## One GC
+## Now - One GC

 - **Done**
+  - Vision endorsed by EARB - Digital
   - OneGC Council and Clusters
   - API Store (ISED)
 - **Doing (FY19-20)**